MicrosoftDocs/win32/desktop-src/WmiSdk/wmi-tasks--event-logs.md

 </tr>
 <tr class="odd">
 <td>...back up an event log more than once?</td>
-<td><p>Ensure that the backup file has a unique name before using the [<strong>Win32_NTEventlogFile</strong>](https://msdn.microsoft.com/library/aa394225) and the [<strong>BackupEventLog</strong>](https://msdn.microsoft.com/library/aa384808) method.
+<td><p>Ensure that the backup file has a unique name before using the <a href="https://msdn.microsoft.com/library/aa394225"><strong>Win32_NTEventlogFile</strong></a> and the <a href="https://msdn.microsoft.com/library/aa384808"><strong>BackupEventLog</strong></a> method.
 The operating system does not allow you to overwrite an existing backup file; you must either move the backup file or rename it before you can run the script again.
-You may need to include the [Backup](privilege-constants.md) privilege when connecting to WMI.
-For more information, see [Executing Privileged Operations Using VBScript](executing-privileged-operations-using-vbscript.md).</p>
+You may need to include the <a href="privilege-constants">Backup</a> privilege when connecting to WMI.
+For more information, see <a href="executing-privileged-operations-using-vbscript">Executing Privileged Operations Using VBScript</a>.</p>
 <div class="code">
 <span data-codelanguage="VisualBasic"></span>
 <table>